wlfgp/xboxdrv-mouse/README.md

    With the two config files in this directory the xboxdrv driver basically turns this controller into some sort of remote control - with more than 20 function keys.
 Currently it is used here mainly to navigate mpv (*2*), the movie player.

-   Watching movies or videos with the driver set-up like this will let you fast/slow-forward or -backward the video, switch on/off or change subtitles, change available languages or switch them off completely, slow down or increase playback-speed.
+   Watching movies or videos with the driver set-up like this will let you fast/slow forward or backward the video, switch on/off or change subtitles, change available languages or switch them off completely, slow down or increase playback-speed.
 You can watch the video upside-down or on one of its sides, and quite a bit more.
 Have a look at the config files, try the driver, and you probably never go back navigating a video with a keyboard.

 To get the driver running maybe try starting with something like this: